Getting the Message Out

-We seek to educate and empower people and communities, by putting cultivation techniques and access to lab space within the reach of the average home gardener, urban farmer, or mushroom fan.
-We also collaborate with both public and private organizations on research projects for complex environmental issues.
+We seek to educate and empower people and communities, by putting cultivation techniques and access to lab space within the reach of the average home gardener, urban farmer, or mushroom enthusiast.
+We also collaborate with public and private organizations on research projects addressing complex environmental issues.

 Outreach at Public Events